JoshMarino/portfolio/_projects/2015-02-Mechatronics.md

 Control of the DC motor occurred through MATLAB, in which serial communication sent commands to the PIC32 to directly control the DC motor.
 Hardware used was quadrature decoder and counter chip, current sensor, H-bridge, as well as resistors and capacitors.
 We built up a library of functions before having a bar attached to the end of the motor follow a reference trajectory.
 These functions were:

 1. Read current sensor (ticks)
-2. Read encoder (ticks)
+2. Read current sensor (mA)
-3. Reset encoder
+3. Read encoder (ticks)
-4. Set current gains
+4. Read encoder (degree)
-5. Set position gains
+5. Reset encoder
-6. Tune current loop
+6. Set PWM
-7. Go to angle
+7. Set current gains
-8. Load cubic trajectory
+8. Get current gains
-9. Quit
+9. Set position gains
-10. Read current sensor (mA)
+10. Get position gains
-11. Read encoder (deg)
+11. Tune current loop
-12. Set PWM
+12. Set recording samples
-13. Get current gains
+13. Go to angle
-14. Get position gains
+14. Get state
-15. Set recording samples
+15. Load cubic trajectory
-16. Get state
+16. Load step trajectory
-17. Load step trajectory
+17. Execute trajectory
-18. Execute trajectory
+18. Quit

-Once functions 1-16 were working, we wrote code for 2 control loops: current control loop (5 kHz) and position control loop (200 Hz).
+Once functions 1-14 were working, we wrote code for two control loops: current control loop (5 kHz) and position control loop (200 Hz).
 The PI current controller makes the current sensor reading match a reference signal by adjusting the PWM signal and motor direction.
-The PID position control loop determines the error between the reference position and enconder angle, setting a desired current to follow for the current control loop.
+The PID position control loop determines the error between the reference position and encoder angle, setting a desired current to follow for the current control loop.
 Tuning of both control loops was required.

 The results of following three different reference trajectories are shown below: 1) square trajectory, 2) 90 degree sine curve, 3) 180 degree sine curve